USA and the UK

 What are the Different Types of Marriage Green Cards?

-There are two different marriage Green Cards under this family based Green Card: CR1 Visa and IR1 Visa.
+There are two different kinds of marriage Green Cards under this family based Green Card: CR1 Visa and IR1 Visa.

 The CR1 Visa is a conditional residence visa which is available to foreign spouses who have married their partner recently.
 This visa is granted on the condition that the couple stays married for at least 2 years.

 The IR1 Visa is for foreign spouses who have been married to their partner for at least 2 years.
-Also, if someone has been living under a CR1 Visa, they will be able to transition to the IR1 Visa after two years of marriage.
+If someone has been living under a CR1 Visa, they will be able to transition to the IR1 Visa after two years of marriage.

 What are the Main Requirements for an IR1 Visa?